atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/limit.md

 SELECT * FROM artists LIMIT 3;
 ```

-ensures only the first 3 results are returned.
+This ensures only the first 3 results are returned.
 Besides returning less results, LIMITing queries can greatly reduce the time they take to run and make your database administrator a lot less angry with you.

 Give it a try by fetching yourself the first _6_ rows of the _artists_ table:

 <sqlbox initial="SELECT * FROM artists LIMIT 6;"